 I was born in a small town called Wroxall on the Isle of Wight.
 It is a small diamond-shaped island off the south coast of England.

-It has some excellent windsurfing and great waves for surfing mostly in the winter.
-I am not really a city person, so island life suites my style away from the fast lane!
+It has some excellent windsurfing and great waves for surfing, mostly in the winter.
+I am not really a city person, so island life, away from the fast lane, suits my style!

 When did you start taking pictures?

 I started taking pictures while traveling back in the late 1980s.
-I went on a few trips to Australia and then Hawaii with one of my friends, Nigel Howell, who was the UK number one windsurfer back then and started taking pictures for him.
+I went on a few trips to Australia and then Hawaii with one of my friends, Nigel Howell, who was the UK's number one windsurfer back then, and started taking pictures for him.

 I ended up staying three whole winters in Maui from 1989 to 1992, so I know the island pretty well.
 Over the years, I have been to Maui over 30 times so far!